No recruitment and selection process policy? Draft one now.9 min read

 Apart from the standard skills assessments, taking references, and qualifying verifications, there are other things you shouldn’t overlook.

-Your recruitment selection and process policy should also include standardized collection of:
+Your selection process policy should also include a standardized collection of:

 - Identity, work permit or passport verification

 - Driver’s license verification if the job includes driving for business purposes

 - Drug tests, particularly if the job includes using machinery or driving a vehicle

 These are things that hiring managers often don’t even think of when they’re conducting interviews.
 You can often get away with hiring without background checks, but the day will inevitably come when you’ll have to face the consequences.
 If a candidate is lying about anything, the company could be held liable in lawsuits.
 Your company may even be responsible for damages.

 This type of oversight has the potential to negatively impact your business!

 Employees can found guilty of a number of wrongs.
 Including fraud, driving without a license, or working under the influence.
 These type of infringements attract third-party liability claims that could run into millions.
 Not to mention the damage done to your brand once word gets out.

 No business, multinational, or start-up, can afford to employ anyone who’ll endanger the safety of anyone else, or who’ll damage the business brand and reputation.
 That’s what makes a comprehensive recruitment selection process and the policies surrounding it so important.
 Additionally, bias in the hiring process is a well-known phenomenon.
 Policies around the selection process assist in eliminating the impact of bias.